glasgowm148/chowdown/_recipes/classic-lasagna.md

 - Serve with salad and garlic bread.
 ---

 You might need a bit more cottage or ricotta cheese, especially if splitting between smaller pans.
 Also, you will only get two levels deep if you don't have a really deep pan.
+Our contribution to this recipe comes from Ashley's mother, which is adding a package of spicy Italian sausage to give some additional flavor.